martinjegard/martinjegard.github.io/_pages/about.md

 I am a research fellow in environmental economics at the [Paris Saclay Applied Economics](https://psae.versailles-grignon.hub.inrae.fr/) ([INRAE](https://www.inrae.fr/en)) research unit.

-From 2022 to 2023, I was a postdoctoral reseacher in the Department of Economics at the [Swedish University of Agricultural Sciences](https://www.slu.se/en/departments/economics/research/research-groups/environmental-economics/) in Uppsala, Sweden.
+From 2022 to 2023, I was a postdoctoral researcher in the Department of Economics at the [Swedish University of Agricultural Sciences](https://www.slu.se/en/departments/economics/research/research-groups/environmental-economics/) in Uppsala, Sweden.

 I completed my PhD in economics at the [Paris School of Economics](https://www.parisschoolofeconomics.eu/) and the [University Paris 1 Panthéon-Sorbonne](https://www.pantheonsorbonne.fr/) in August 2022.